-The International Association of Fairs and Expositions uses funky shapes and page animations to engage site visitors and capture the essence of the funfairs they represent.
-Their website has the perfect balance of creative design and informative content, answering visitors’ top questions like: ‘who should join?’ and ‘what are the benefits of a membership?’.
+The International Association of Fairs and Expositions (IAFE) uses funky shapes and page animations to engage site visitors and capture the essence of the fun events they represent.
+Their website has the perfect balance of creative design and informative content, answering visitors’ top questions like, "Who should join?" and "What are the benefits of an IAFE membership?"

 Our favorite feature?
 The website offers an online library with over 1,500 downloadable files.
-Members can filter by category and download everything from toolkits, document templates, photos, to industry reports.
+Members can filter by category and download everything from toolkits, document templates, and photos to industry reports.

-The association chose the Morweb platform for its member-specific functionality such as member logins, private pages, online forms and events pages.
-Their website makes it apparent how to join the association, find an upcoming fair, or log in to the members portal by highlighting these pages in the top menu.
+The association chose the Morweb platform for its member-specific functionality such as member logins, private pages, online forms, and events pages.
+Their website makes provides clear information on how to join the association, find an upcoming fair, or log in to the members portal by highlighting these pages in the top menu.

-Other associations can learn from the member-centric design to create a website that best serves the needs of their members.
+Other associations can use this website as inspiration to create a website that best serves the needs of their members.

-The Poultry Science Association website is clean and minimalistic with just the right touch of color.
+The Poultry Science Association (PSA) website is clean and minimalistic with just the right pop of color.
 Their homepage features recent news and resources to download as well as custom icons to guide you through the membership process.

-The association’s website has a unique navigation menu featuring a mix of dropdown menus and quick links.
-Best of all, the large ‘Donate’ button in the top right corner makes it easy for site visitors to support their cause by filling out an on-site donation form.
+This association’s website has a unique navigation menu featuring a mix of dropdown menus and quick links.
+Best of all, the large "PSA Portal Login" button in the top right corner makes it easy for site visitors to quickly access members-only resources and tools.

 Our favorite feature?
 The member directory has an interactive map to show the global impact of their organization.

-From the outset, it is clear that their website is membership-focused.
-The homepage highlights an introduction about the association’s members and the ‘Join’ section shows the various membership types and how to become a member.
+From the outset, it is clear that the PSA website is membership-focused.
+The homepage highlights an introduction about the association’s members and the "Join" section shows the various membership types and how to become a member.

-The Poultry Science Association designed their website by partnering with Morweb.
-The custom design does a great job of highlighting membership benefits and encouraging site visitors to get involved whether that’s by joining, attending a meeting, reading publications or donating to their foundation.
-Each of these actions are supported by Morweb’s built-in website features.
+The PSA designed its website by partnering with Morweb.
+The custom design does a great job of highlighting membership benefits and encouraging site visitors to get involved, whether that’s by joining, attending a meeting, reading publications, or donating to their foundation.
+Each of these actions is supported by Morweb’s built-in website features.